Martibis/256ART-generative-art-template/README.md

 }
 ```

-To access the traits defined in `traits.js`, access the inputData object which is available in your `artwork.js` code.
-For example, if you defined a trait for color in traits.js like this:
+To access the traits defined in `traits.json`, access the inputData object which is available in your `artwork.js` code.
+For example, if you defined a trait for color in traits.json like this:

 ```
 {
   "color": [
-    { "trait_value": "red", "weight": 5000 },
+    { "trait_value": "red", "weight": 6000 }, //60% chance (0 - 6000)
-    { "trait_value": "blue", "weight": 10000 }
+    { "trait_value": "blue", "weight": 10000 } //40% chance (6000 - 10000)
   ]
 }
 ```